If anyone advocates a different doctrine, and does not agree with sound words, those of our Lord Jesus

 This is not to say the Bible is against people who are wealthy.
 It is most certainly not!
 Abraham was blessed with flocks, herds, silver, gold, servants and livestock in Genesis 24:35.
 Isaac in Genesis 26:14 “became rich, and continued to grow richer until he became very wealthy.”
 David in 1 Chronicles 29:28 died at an old age with riches and honor.
 Solomon in 2 Chronicles 9:22 “passed all the kings of the earth in riches and wisdom.”
 In Matthew 27:57 we learn that Joseph of Arimathaei was a rich man and disciple of Jesus.
 God is not against His people having money or blessing them financially.

-But false teachers present “different doctrines,” communicating that the praise of men, pleasure, possessions, wealth and ease will bring joy, peace and contentment, when in fact the opposite is true.
-I’ve personally learned, as well as observed in the lives of our clients, that idolizing these things brings anxiety, fear, depression and distress.
+But false teachers present “different doctrines,” communicating that the praise of men, pleasure, possessions, wealth and ease will bring joy, peace and contentment, when in fact the opposite may be true.
+I’ve personally learned, as well as observed in the lives of our clients, that idolizing these things can bring anxiety, fear, depression and distress.
 When the focus of my heart is on sound doctrine and godliness, and living to please and glorify God, I experience a refreshing contentment in my soul.

 Here are a couple of Questions for Reflection